nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v1-0-0 v0-4-0

 Glue layer symbol renaming issue
-  The :ref:`nrfxlib:nrf_security` glue layer is broken because symbol renaming is not handled correctly.
+  The :ref:`nrf_security` glue layer is broken because symbol renaming is not handled correctly.
   Therefore, the behavior is undefined when selecting multiple back-ends for the same algorithm (for example, AES).

 GNSS sockets